bhupendersinghh/RESTfulBlogAPP/README.md

 This is a simple app for displaying and adding blogs

-##How to run
+## How to run

-Download the repository , switch to the directory in terminal and type npm start
+1. Download the repository , switch to the directory in terminal

+2. Run the following command:

+    npm start